 How Short-Term Bids Can Produce Long-Term Benefits

-Mini-bids act as a supplemental strategy, providing short-term revisions to rein in costs and shore up routing guides.
-You need accurate data to execute a successful mini-bid strategy.
+Mini-bids act as a supplemental strategy, providing short-term revisions to rein in costs and shore up failing routing guides.
+You need the most accurate and reliable data to execute a successful mini-bid strategy.

 What’s the best way to repair a broken routing guide?
 In these days of COVID-19, the question comes up often, with widespread market disruptions and network imbalances leaving many supply chain experts scrambling for solutions.

 At a recent roundtable discussion, members of the Freight Market Intelligence Consortium—a group of leading shippers who rely on analytics from DAT iQ—discussed the rising adoption of mini-bids.

 While not designed to eliminate the annual procurement process, mini-bids act as a supplemental strategy, providing short-term revisions to rein in costs and shore up failing routing guides.
 It’s an approach that’s been used for decades, but now with access to cutting-edge freight analytics, the strategy is becoming more and more common.

 In general, there are four trigger events for a mini-bid.

 Whether you’re introducing a new product that requires new inbound lanes or adding new regional markets that require new outbound lanes, expanding your network requires contract rates for new lanes that weren’t in scope at the time of your annual procurement cycle.

 When markets become volatile, some carriers may fail to meet expected service levels.
 And when volatility continues for an extended period, some carriers may be forced to close operations.